If you have been considering or currently own a Bernedoodle for your family, one of your main concerns could be how big they will get.

 Parent growth is especially true of Mini Bernedoodles.
 When a Mini or Toy Poodle father is a lot larger than average.
-It would be assured that Mini Bernedoodle is going to be larger than average.
+It would be assured that Mini Bernedoodle will also be larger than average.

-- Using the same calculations, you can also estimate how much your Bernedoodle will weigh.
+You can also estimate how much your Bernedoodle will weigh using the same calculations.
 The average 4-month-old puppy will weigh 30% of its adult weight.

 Maturity In Dogs

 Reaching maximum height and weight does not mean your puppy has fully matured.
 In most breeds, mental maturity in dogs is not reached until 2.5-3 years.